Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 1. Select the checkboxes of the products you want to archive.
   The editing toolbar is displayed above the product list.

-2. Click the [ARCHIVE PRODUCTS] button in the toolbar.
+2. Click the [ARCHIVE PRODUCTS] button in the editing toolbar.
   The button changes to [ARCHIVING...].
 The *Product moved to archive* pop-up window is displayed, indicating the number of archived products.

   ![Product moved to archive](../../Assets/Screenshots/PIM/Products/List/ProductMovedToArchive.png "[Product moved to archive]")